open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 If you run this in the browser you should see `lit element connected` logged to the terminal.

-Now that we have our element based on LitElement, we can start adding our template. lit-html works by writing HTML inside of [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) which are strings that can span multiple lines:
+Now that we have our element based on LitElement, we can start adding our template. lit-html works by writing HTML inside of template literals.
+These are a type of strings which can span multiple lines, ideal for writing HTML:

 ```js
 const template = `